-Mayes Cottage is open to the public on Thursdays, Fridays and Saturdays from 10.30am to 4.00pm.
-Under Queensland Health directives, only those 16 years and older who are fully vaccinated are permitted to enter Mayes Cottage House Museum.
+Mayes Cottage is open to the public on Thursdays, Fridays and Saturdays from 10.30am to 4.00pm (excluding public holidays).
+There is no longer any requirement to check-in and be fully vaccinated to visit the cottage.
 To find out more, please see COVID-19.
-Mayes Cottage is free and bookings are not required for groups under 15 people.

 20 Mawarra Street, Kingston

 Step back in time and visit historic Mayes Cottage.

 Mayes Cottage is a reminder of Queensland's pioneering age.
 It was built in 1887, and has had very few changes.

 You’re welcome to enjoy a picnic or share a yarn on the veranda with our friendly volunteer guides.

 Mayes Cottage is a wonderful opportunity to experience a unique part of Logan's heritage.

 Tours of the Mayes Cottage House Museum are free and open to everyone.
 There is a restricted number of people able to enter the cottage at any one time.

 The opening hours are Thursday, Friday and Saturday from 10.30am to 4.00pm (excluding public holidays).